Family Violence Prevention Program: Call for proposals 2022 to 2023

 Selection criteria

-• a delivery method, such as seminar, healing circle or cultural camp
+• delivery method, such as a seminar, healing circle or cultural camp

-• an emphasis on using partnerships and additional resources:
+• partnerships and additional resources for example:

 • federal, provincial, municipal or community governments